 ART.
-148-1.
-Withholding tax at source. - (a) Withholding in general.-Withholding of a tax of 10 percent is required in the case of fixed or determinable annual or periodical income paid to a nonresident alien individual (even though such individual is engaged in trade or business within the United States or has an office or place of business therein) or to a nonresident partnership, composed in whole or in part of nonresident alien individuals, except (1) income from sources without the United States, including interest on deposits with persons carrying on the banking business paid to persons not engaged in business in the United States and not having any office or place of business therein, (2) interest upon bonds or other obligations of a corporation containing a tax-free covenant and issued before January 1, 1934 (but see paragraph (b) of this article), (3) dividends paid by a foreign corporation unless (A) such corporation is engaged in trade or business within the United States or has an office or place of business therein, and (B) more than 85 percent of the gross income of such corporation for the 3-year period ending with the close of its taxable year preceding the declaration of such dividends (or for such part of such period as the corporation has been in existence) was derived from sources within the United States, as determined under the provisions of section 119, (4) dividends distributed by a corporation organized under the China Trade Act, 1922, to a resident of
+143-1.
+Withholding tax at source.-(a) Withholding in general.-Withholding of a tax of 10 percent is required in the case of fixed or determinable annual or periodical income paid to a non-resident alien individual (even though such individual is engaged in trade or business within the United States or has an office or place of business therein) or to a nonresident partnership, composed in whole or in part of nonresident alien individuals, except (1) income from sources without the United States, including interest on deposits with persons carrying on the banking business paid to persons not engaged in business in the United States and not having any office or place of business therein, (2) interest upon bonds or other obligations of a corporation containing a tax-free covenant and issued before January 1, 1934 (but see paragraph (b) of this article), (3) dividends paid by a foreign corporation unless (A) such corporation is engaged in trade or business within the United States or has an office or place of business within the United States or has an office or place of ness therein, and (B) more than 85 percent of the gross income of such corporation for the 3-year period ending with the close of its taxable year preceding the declaration of such dividends (or for such part of such period as the corporation has been in existence) was derived from sources within the United States, as determined under the provisions of section 119, (4) dividends distributed by a corporation organized under the China Trade Act, 1922, to a resident of China, and (5) except that such rate of 10 percent shall be reduced, in the case of a resident of a contiguous country, to such rate, not less than 5 percent, as may be provided by treaty with such country.
+Under the regulations prescribed pursuant to the tax convention between the United States and Canada, the rate of tax to be withheld at the source has been reduced to 5 percent in the case of residents of Canada.
+(See page 668 of the Appendix to these regulations.)

-China, and (5) except that such rate of 10 percent shall be reduced, in the case of a resident of a contiguous country, to such rate, not less than 5 percent, as may be provided by treaty with such country.
-The tax must be withheld at the source from the gross amount of any distribution made by a corporation, other than a nontaxable distribution payable in stock or stock rights, or a distribution in partial or complete liquidation, without regard to any claim that all or a portion of such distribution is not taxable.
+The tax must be withheld at the source from the gross amount of any distribution made by a corporation, other than a nontaxable distribution payable in stock or stock rights or a distribution in partial or complete liquidation, without regard to any claim that all or a portion of such distribution is not taxable.
 Appropriate adjustments, if any, will be made upon the filing of claims for refund.